 – Appropriate pH (acidic environment is best and medications that affect acid secretion may interfere with some types of calcium absorption)

-– Oxalic acid (in some vegetables and beans) and phytic acid (in whole grains) can interfere and can be reduced by soaking beans/legumes cooking them
+– Oxalic acid (in some vegetables and beans) and phytic acid (in whole grains) can interfere with absorbption.
+This is reduced by soaking beans/legumes and then cooking.

 Share this post with anyone to help bring a better understanding of the beneficial role plants can play in our day to day lives.